ArticleHeadless with NextJS & GatsbyJS: 9 Key Benefits for Your Business

 Principal of Digital Strategy, TSG

-As if that were not enough, Google just recently made performance an even bigger part of ranking, which alleviates its importance further.
+As if that were not enough, Google made performance an even bigger part of ranking, which alleviated its importance further.

-As mentioned Gatsby sites are static/server-side rendered.
-That means that their content is easily crawlable, which combined with their incredible speed means that search engines will love them.
+As mentioned Gatsby & Next sites are static/server-side rendered.
+That means that their content is easily crawlable, which combined with their great speed means that search engines will love them.

 Because the sites generated are static and are served worldwide via a CDN, there are no servers involved that run a backend.
 That means the site is a (still very dynamic) brick.
 You can not hack into it, because there isn’t anything to hack into.
 Automated malware won't stand a chance.